-The MA program in Spanish includes tracks in literature and culture and in linguistics.
+The master's program in Spanish includes tracks in literature and culture and in linguistics.
 While the former includes Spanish, Spanish American and Mexican American literature and culture, the latter includes sociolinguistics or second language acquisition and applied linguistics.

 Students admitted to the master's degree program in secondary education may elect Spanish as the subject matter field.

 The School of International Letters and Cultures' master's program offers training in innovative, mentored research that is tailored to the unique needs of the student.
 Master's students will develop expertise in research methods and cross-cultural studies.
-The program also offers a breadth of courses in history, textual analysis, literary criticism, and contemporary critical discourse.
+The program also offers a breadth of courses in history, textual analysis, literary criticism and contemporary critical discourse.

 Courses and electives

 The coursework for each student is individualized and based upon the student's previous training, research goals, and mentor and committee consensus.
-Students will take core courses, electives, and seminars based on their interest in literature or linguistics.
+Students will take core courses, electives and seminars based on their interest in literature or linguistics.
 Our program requires students to participate in the development of their portfolio.